 The good news: There’s plenty you can do to avoid hearing the C-word from the doctor after the exam.

 Get it on: Whether through masturbation or sex, some research indicates that ejaculating may help flush out your system and clear out cancerous cells along the way.
 Talk about a win-win!

 Get active: Research has repeatedly shown that boosting your heart rate on a regular basis can lower your risk of getting prostate cancer by up to 20 per cent.
-Of course, getting regular exercise is easier said than done — and that’s where the League of Fairly Healthy Men comes in.
-Sign up, and you’ll be guided through a series of small, easy steps each week.

 Eat right: Lots of tasty, easy-to-prepare foods help prevent prostate cancer.
 Blueberries, almonds and dark chocolate, for example, are full of antioxidants that help flush toxins out of your body and help fight all forms of cancer.
 Blueberry-almond chocolate brownies, anyone?
 The same goes for most fruits and vegetables, as well as fish.
 Salmon, tuna and herring also contain lots of omega-3 fatty acids, which have been linked to a reduced risk of prostate cancer.
 Avoid eating a lot of red meat, such as beef, pork and lamb